sebanc/brunch/README.md

 - "rtl8188eu": enable this option if you have a rtl8188eu wireless card,
 - "rtl8723bu": enable this option if you have a rtl8723bu wireless card,
 - "rtl8723de": enable this option if you have a rtl8723de wireless card,
+- "rtl8812au": enable this option if you have a rtl8812au wireless card,
 - "rtl8821ce": enable this option if you have a rtl8821ce wireless card,
 - "rtbth": enable this option if you have a RT3290/RT3298LE bluetooth device,
 - "acpi_power_button": try this option if long pressing the power button does not display the power menu,